WSP 145 — Writing the “Modern Love” Essay

 No letter grade

-Many writers who have had their essay accepted for The New York Times ’s “Modern Love” column have said that the experience changed their lives: Agents and publishers were calling, essays were optioned for films, and the experience was oddly more exciting than having a first book published.
+Many writers who have had their essay accepted for The New York Times’s “Modern Love” column have said that the experience changed their lives: Agents and publishers were calling, essays were optioned for films, and the experience was oddly more exciting than having a first book published.
 There are few greater exposures for writers—the Sunday New York Times has 2.6 million readers, and “Modern Love” is one of its most popular columns.
-In this two-day intensive, we will first discuss and analyze readings from Modern Love: 50 True and Extraordinary Tales of Desire, Deceit, and Devotion, the anthology of “Modern Love” essays collected by column editor Daniel Jones.
+In this two-day intensive, we will first discuss and analyze readings from Modern Love: True Stories of Love, Loss, and Redemption, the anthology of “Modern Love” essays collected by column editor Daniel Jones.
 Students will complete exercises to unearth their own best “Modern Love” material—romantic or familial love—and get feedback on which ideas pique classmates’ interest.
-Students will leave the first class with the beginnings of an essay, which they will develop over the next week.
-For the second week, we will read and discuss drafts-in-progress.
-This workshop, open to new and experienced writers, can help strengthen your skills and confidence in writing short personal essays, regardless of where you ultimately seek to publish.
-Each student will leave with a working draft, encouragement, suggestions for revision, how-to-submit info, and an expanded awareness of this thing called love.
+You will leave the first class with the beginnings of an essay, which you will develop over the next week.
+In the second session, we will read and discuss drafts-in-progress.
+This workshop, open to both new and experienced writers, can help strengthen your skills and confidence in writing short personal essays, regardless of where you ultimately seek to publish.
+You will leave with a working draft, encouragement, suggestions for revision, how-to-submit info, and an expanded awareness of this thing called love.

 Textbooks for this course: